Tanz0rz/haxe-fmod/docs/platforms.md

 Browsers refuse to start audio before the user interacts with the page.
 The library resumes FMOD's mixer on the first click in the page, so audio started before that plays from that moment on.
 Games that want sound from the first frame put a "click to start" screen ahead of it.

-### What the web build cannot do

-- Programmer sounds. `assignProgrammerSound` and its variants fail because of a defect in FMOD's JavaScript runtime, so they belong to the native-only group below and return `FMOD_ERR_UNSUPPORTED` when the project opts in.
-Author dialogue and swappable audio as ordinary events on HTML5.
-- Loose audio files.
-The web build decodes FSB only, so `Sound.create` on a `.wav`, `.ogg`, or `.mp3` path returns `FMOD_ERR_FORMAT`, and so does `Sound.fromMemory` with such an image.
-An FSB image loads from memory.
-Bank content plays normally, and `Sound.fromPcm` and `PcmStream` work everywhere because they take raw PCM. `NONBLOCKING` loads run synchronously on the web, the sound is `READY` when `create` returns.
-- The `Destroyed` callback.
-FMOD's JavaScript glue corrupts the module if an instance is destroyed while a callback is installed, so callbacks are uninstalled before destruction and `Destroyed` cannot be delivered. `release()` removes handlers on every target, so cleanup placed there behaves identically everywhere.
-- Numeric user properties.
-Reading an integer, boolean, or float user property crashes FMOD's runtime, so those reads return `FMOD_ERR_UNSUPPORTED`.
-String properties work.
-- Live Update.
-FMOD does not support it in browsers.
-- Firefox never delivers `NestedTimelineBeat`, and fires an extra empty callback alongside each real marker.
-Chromium-based browsers deliver both correctly.
-- Geometry occlusion, microphone recording, custom 3D rolloff curves, sample readback, plugin loading, console output ports, and the mix matrix, fade point, DSP parameter description, and default mix matrix readers.
-These are native only, and [Limitations](limitations.md#html5) lists what each call returns on HTML5.
-- The init settings `memoryPoolSize`, `threadAttributes`, `logFile`, and `logFlags`.
-The web build allocates from the wasm heap, runs on the browser's audio thread, and logs to the console, so the runtime warns once and skips them. `output` accepts only `WEBAUDIO`, `AUDIOWORKLET`, `NOSOUND`, and `NOSOUND_NRT` there, and any other value fails init with `FMOD_ERR_UNSUPPORTED`. `dspBufferSize` and `dspNumBuffers` apply on HTML5 like everywhere else, with 2048 samples by 2 buffers as the web default.
+### Native-only calls

-A call from that native-only group is a compile error in a js build.
-The compiler stops at the call site, names the method and the reason, and points at the opt-out, so a web build cannot ship a call that silently does nothing.
+A call to a feature the web build lacks is a compile error in a js build.
+The compiler stops at the call site, names the method and the reason, and points at the opt-out.
 Projects that share code across targets and branch at runtime set `-D haxefmod_html5_allow_unsupported`.
 The calls then compile, return `FMOD_ERR_UNSUPPORTED` at runtime in the browser, and the library prints one warning per build saying so.

 ## HashLink

 HashLink loads the binding from `hlaxe_fmod.hdll`, a native library compiled against a specific FMOD Engine version.
 The library bundles pre-built hdlls for 2.03.12 on Linux, macOS, and Windows.

-### How the hdll is resolved

 At build time `lime test hl` (and the [stage command](guides/tools-cli.md#stage) for Heaps builds) looks for the hdll in order: